 The landlord is responsible for making necessary repairs to the unit as required.
-If the electrical system ceases to work or the basement floods or damage occurs to the outside of the building, then the landlords must repair this in a reasonable time from when the tenant, in writing, states there is a problem.
-Minor repairs such as changing light bulbs would not be the responsibility of the landlord, however it should be noted that in an emergency such as in -40-degree weather and the heat stops working, the landlord must respond immediately with a solution such as sending a repair person right away or having the tenant call a repair person and have the landlord pay for the issue.
+If the electrical system ceases to work or the basement floods or damage occurs to the outside of the building, then the landlord must repair this in a reasonable time from when the tenant states in writing that there is a problem.
+Minor repairs such as changing light bulbs would not be the responsibility of the landlord, however, it should be noted that in an emergency such as in -40-degree weather and the heat stops working, the landlord must respond immediately with a solution such as sending a repair person right away or having the tenant call a repair person and have the landlord pay for the issue.

 ‘Minor repairs such as changing light bulbs would not be the responsibility of the landlord…’

 It should also be noted that if the unit includes appliances and it is not stated in the lease that the tenant is responsible for these appliances, should the appliances break down, the landlord can be responsible for repairing or replacing the faulty appliances.

 The landlord must maintain the form of the unit and not, for example, change the space to offices or add an additional storage room unless the tenant should agree to such a change at the landlord’s expense.